scoconno/scoconno.github.io/mind/functionalism/notes.md

 1. Is passing the Turing Test *necessary* for intelligence?
 2. Is passing the Turing Test *sufficient* for intelligence?

-Turing believes the answer to both these questions in 'yes', but it is important to understand what that amounts to.
-Roughly, to say that passing the test is necessary for intelligence means that it is impossible to be intelligence without the ability to pass the test.
+Turing believes that the answer to both these questions in 'yes', but it is important to understand what that amounts to.
+Roughly, to say that passing the test is necessary for intelligence means that it is impossible to be intelligent without the ability to pass the test.
 This does not mean that passing the test is enough for intelligence.
 Perhaps more is required.
-But, it does mean that whatever is required, the ability to pass the test is one of them.
+But, it does mean that  the ability to pass the test is required.
 In contrast, to say that passing the test is sufficient for intelligence is to say that passing the test, all by itself, is enough for intelligence.
 Nothing else is required.
 Pass it and the machine is intelligent.
 But, this does not mean that passing the test would be required for intelligence.

 Confusing?
 The reason is that necessary and sufficient conditions are themselves confusing.
 Formally, we can present the difference as follows: